 Just before adding the trinity, mince two cloves of garlic and add them to the pot.
-Let them sauteé for a brief 1-2 minutes, then add the trinity.
+Let them sauté for one minute, then add the trinity.
 Sauté the trinity just until softened (the frozen trinity softens immediately upon thawing, fresh will take 5-7 minutes).

-Add all of the spices above, along with 2 cups chicken broth, 1 cup water, and a whole pound of penne pasta.
+Finally, add 2 cups chicken broth, 1 cup water, and and stir until everything is well combined.
 Place a lid on the pot, turn the heat up to medium-high, and let it come to a boil.
-As soon as it reaches a boil, lift the lid briefly to stir, replace the lid, turn the heat down to low, and let simmer for 12-15 minutes, or until the pasta is tender.
+As soon as it reaches a boil, lift the lid briefly to stir, replace the lid, turn the heat down to low, and let simmer for 10-12 minutes, or until the pasta is tender.
 Stir every few minutes to keep the pasta from sticking, but replace the lid quickly to prevent heat loss.
 It needs to simmer the whole time for the pasta to cook.

 And there you have it.
 Pastalaya, a delicious Louisiana style one pot pasta!
 NOM.